acimail01/MMM-AssistantMk2-wiki/gAction.md

 ```

 ## 4. Catch the command from response of Assistant
-Add belows in your config.
+Add belows in your config or recipe
 ```
 action: {
   "com.example.commands.REBOOT" : {